 Here’s an example from Ahrefs:

-Once you have a strong technical foundation in place, get your local SEO in order.
+Once you have a strong technical foundation in place, get your local SEO in order for your drug rehab.

 This will ensure that your website shows up (or at least has a chance to show up) in the map pack for geography-based keywords.

 For example, if you are a rehab center in Houston, TX, you’ll want to show up in the map pack for keywords like “rehab centers in Houston.”